Skip to main content

 This may also be given for other reasons, but these are some of the most common issues that vets prescribe this medication.

-How do I give my dog this medication?
+How do I give my dog Amoxicillin?

 If your dog has been prescribed this medication, it is always recommended to give the entire prescription unless your vet tells you otherwise.
 This helps decrease your chance of causing your dog to develop antibiotic resistance.